TMAA - Texas Music Adjudicators Association

 POLICIES AND ETHICS FOR TEXAS MUSIC ADJUDICATORS

-TMAA Conflict of Interest Policy (July 21, 2021)
+TMAA Conflict of Interest Policy (July 21, 2021) - For more specifics, see the Conflict of Interest FAQs below.

 All TMAA members must prevent any real or perceived conflict of interest between adjudication of a UIL evaluation/contest and any organization participating in that event.
 Refer to the UIL C & CR Section 1112: Adjudication for further clarification.